JANGHEEEUN/JS_FullStack/TIL/36_Uploading and Creating a Video.md

-   const newVideo = await Video.create({

-​    fileUrl: path,

-​    title,

-​    description

-   })

-  res.rendeUploading and Creating a Video
+# Uploading and Creating a Video

 ### 1. Check the Information